 Dispatchers are worker tasks where all the main channel activity is run.
 They are attached by the Supervisor task.
-There are several dispatcher tasks in the CHINIT address.
-You configure the number using ALTER QMGR CHIDISPS in WebSphere MQ V6.0 (prior to that version it was a parameter on the CSQ6CHIP macro).
+There are several dispatcher tasks in the CHINIT address space.
+You configure the number using ALTER QMGR CHIDISPS (prior to version V6.0 it was a parameter on the CSQ6CHIP macro).
 We recommend CHIDISPS(20) for systems with more than 100 channels.
 We have seen no significant disadvantage in having CHIDISPS(20) where this is more dispatcher TCBs than necessary.